Report of the Auditor General

 FINANCIAL STATEMENTS AND PERFORMANCE INFORMATION

 The Auditor-General is the auditor of the University of Waikato (the University) and group.
-The Auditor-General has appointed me, M G Taris, using the staff and resources of Audit New Zealand to carry out the audit of the financial statements and statement of service performance of the University and group, on his behalf, for the year ended 31 December 2006.
+The Auditor-General has appointed me, B H Halford, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements and statement of service performance of the University and group, on his behalf, for the year ended 31 December 2008.

 In our opinion:

-- the financial statements of the University and group on pages 19 to 40:
+- the financial statements of the University and group:

 - comply with generally accepted accounting practice in New Zealand; and